The Analytical Engine:

 -

-It was never far from my mind that whatever solution I came up with needed to both adapt to changes and scale as the startup grew.
-The Community team had been downloading “server reports” that included all activity history, and manually, repeatedly formatting them in Excel to get answers; this was clearly very inefficient and unsustainable.
+I approached this work with constant awareness that whatever solution I built needed to both adapt to changes and scale as the startup grew.
+The Community team had been downloading "server reports" with all activity history and manually formatting them repeatedly in Excel to get answers—clearly inefficient and unsustainable.
 Having me manually run queries to answer everyone's questions was also unsustainable.
-I saw that Metabase would be a scalable solution that would streamline everyone’s data-related quests by cutting down on unnecessary manual work.
-When introducing it to the broader team, I drove adoption by focusing on the highest-frequency pain points, so that the users would immediately see the value of the tool and switch to using it because it made their lives easier.

 -

-With no formal authority in this organization, I found my influence from credibility, strategic framing, and relationship-building.
+With no formal authority in this organization, my influence came from credibility, strategic framing, and relationship-building.
 By studying the data schema independently and producing defensible metrics, I established myself as someone leadership could trust when they needed answers.
-I also showed that I was a thought partner in thinking about measurement by engaging in conversations with the CEO about her questions.
+I showed that I was a thought partner in measurement strategy by engaging in conversations with the CEO about her questions.
 When the CEO requested metrics that weren't feasible or wouldn't actually answer her underlying question, I pushed back and reframed the conversation around what decision she was trying to make.
+This often led me to propose alternative metrics that better served her actual needs.
+To secure budget for Metabase, I knew having an internal champion who understood both the technical value and the operational cost of the status quo would strengthen my case.
+I invested time demonstrating the tool's potential to the CPO, who then advocated on my behalf.
+Throughout this project, I was constantly translating technical concepts into business value, building coalitions, and creating visibility into my work so stakeholders could see the impact and trust the system I was building.

 -

-Once we had adopted Metabase for self-serve dashboards, I continued to check in with the Community team so I could continue to improve their experience and eliminate more manual work for them as the business evolved.
-When I started to notice that I was repeatedly writing very complex (but sometimes similar) queries just to produce different views, and that I had to hunt down broken queries after each product change, I reached out to my network to learn about how mature companies handled this problem.
-I decided to undertake the painful process of redoing all our existing queries based on the new analytical layers I built because it was the right thing to do to ensure the scalability and sustainability of the business’ analytics.
+This entire endeavor was born from my identifying a problem, designing the solution, learning how to improve it, and building infrastructure that democratized data access.
+I was never asked to play a role in analytics — I simply saw how frustrating it was to ask the sole engineer for metrics and how much time was wasted in each discussion clarifying filters and exceptions.
+I requested database access because I wanted to support the CEO's decision-making with more transparent metrics.
+Once I had database access, I systematically reverse-engineered the schema, occasionally asking the engineer clarifying questions but largely working independently to understand what data we had and what we could measure.
+This deep understanding allowed me to participate more confidently in conversations about metrics, set realistic expectations, and guide leadership toward better measurement approaches.
+After we adopted Metabase, I continued checking in with the Community team to improve their experience and eliminate more manual work as the business evolved.
+When I noticed I was repeatedly writing very complex queries and having to hunt down broken queries after each product change, I reached out to my network to learn how mature companies handled this problem.
+I decided to undertake the painful process of rebuilding all existing queries based on new analytical layers because it was the right thing to do to ensure the scalability and sustainability of the business's analytics capabilities.